kevinchuchen/aws-personalSite-terraform/README.md

-# WildRyde infrastructure practise with Terraform
+# WildRyde infrastructure practice with Terraform
 Terraform configuration of WildRydes - A serverless on-demand ride booking application.

 ## To build on terraform